benc-uk/msal-graph-vue/README.md

 --available-to-other-tenants=true \
 --query "appId" -o tsv
 ```
-Make a note of the GUID returned, this is the app ID

 Make a note of the GUID returned, this is the app ID, or client ID

 Copy `.env.local.sample` to `.env.local` and place the app ID in the setting `VUE_APP_CLIENT_ID`